michaelmachado/BotLife/language/conversations/pvsquestion.md

 timestamp: 2016-12-11T15:04:33.876915291-08:00
 ---

-< Hi
+Hi
-* greeting

 how are you
-* turing/human
+* Greeting

-< i am good how are you
+< I am good how are you
-* request_confirmation
+* Greeting

 very well thanks
-* thanks
+* Greeting

 quick question
-* decline/deny
+* Ask_question

 < Ok, Let me know how I can help
-* request_confirmation
+* Answer_Question

 Can you tell me more about PVS?
-* PVS/Query
+* Ask_PVS/About

 < Sure, PVS is our new [Predictive Vision Service](Entity#Product)
-* PVS/Info
+^

-< It enables users to build image recognition applications through custom classification
+< PVS enables users to easily build image recognition applications through our simple custom classification API
+^
+< You can sign up by visiting MetaMind.io and clicking on the sign-up button in the top right corner
-* PVS/Info
+* Answer_PVS/Info

 Is Predictive Vision currently available?
-* PVS/Query

-Yes, We are currently in an Open Pilot.
-* turing/human
+* Ask_PVS/Availability

 ^ Users can sign up by visiting MetaMind.io and clicking on the sign up button in the top right corner
-* provide/instructions
+* Answer_PVS/HomePage

 Is there Documentation available?
-* turing/human
+* Ask_PVS/Docs

 < yes you can read more about the service, navigate through walk through documents, and start a project at [http://docs.metamind.io/v1/docs](documentation_link)
-* provide/instructions
+* Answer_PVS/Docs